afk-procrastinator/super-plex-stack/README.md

    4. Forward Port: `5055`
    5. Enable `Block Common Exploits` and `Websockets Support`
    6. Under SSL, select `Request New SSL Certificate`, `Force SSL`, and `HTTP/2 Support`.
+3. **Be sure to secure any services you forward outside your network!**

 ### 🛠️ App Setup